sjschlapbach/ta-prm/README.md

 ```

 A corresponding GitHub action is also available.
 The status of the latest run can be seen in the badge at the top of this README.

+## License

+This project is licensed under a AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.